Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-core/README.md

 As soon as you assign the storage prefix all settings that you get or set via the `UserPreferencesService` will be saved to dedicated profile.

-You can import the service in your controller an use its APIs like below:
+You can import the service in your controller and use its APIs like below:

 ```ts
 @Component({...})